 How to conduct a competitive pricing analysis

 Considering conducting a competitive pricing analysis, there are a few steps to take in order to conduct one for your business.
-A true competitive pricing analysis is much more comprehensive than just checking your competitors’ social media and set prices of existing products before an adjustment.
+True competitive pricing analysis is much more comprehensive than just checking your competitors’ social media and setting prices of existing products before an adjustment.
 It adds live tracking, the ability to adjust throughout the day instead of just checking and trying to stay up to date.

 First, you’re going to need to determine who your competitors are.
 This is the obvious first step because you don’t know what to react to or evaluate if you have no idea who you’re competing with.
 Decide which companies provide a similar array of products and who offers them at a similar price bracket as you.
 Look at your customer profile, the amount of time you’ve been an active company in the space, etc. Ask yourself questions like this and let that lead you to the profile of your competitors.

 Next, determine what it is your competitors are offering.
 By this, we mean both in the product sense and in the value sense.
 Look at what they’re offering your common customer and decide what that means for your level of competition.
 What kind of company are they?
 What are they offering your customer?